Chip Roy

-Charles Eugene "Chip" Roy (born August 7, 1972) is an American attorney and politician serving as the U.S. representative for Texas's 21st congressional district.
-A member of the Republican Party, Roy took office on January 3, 2019.
-Before his election to Congress, he served as chief of staff to Senator Ted Cruz and as first assistant attorney general of Texas.
-A member of and policy chair of the House Freedom Caucus, Roy is considered a member of the most conservative faction of the House Republican Conference.
+Charles Eugene "Chip" Roy (born August 7, 1972) is an American attorney and politician serving as the U.S. representative for Texas's 21st congressional district since 2019.
+Previously, he was Senator Ted Cruz's chief of staff and first assistant attorney general of Texas under Ken Paxton.
+He is a member of the Republican Party.

+Roy was first elected to Congress in 2018.
+He is a member and policy chair of the House Freedom Caucus.
+In 2026, he ran for Texas Attorney General, losing the Republican nomination to state senator Mayes Middleton in a runoff.

 Early life and education

 Roy was born in Bethesda, Maryland, and raised in Lovettsville, Virginia.
 His parents, Don and Rhonda Roy, were conservatives who supported Ronald Reagan and helped shape Roy's political views.

 After graduating from Loudoun Valley High School, Roy attended the University of Virginia, receiving a Bachelor of Science in commerce in 1994 and a Master of Science in information systems in 1995.
 There, he worked as a dorm resident assistant for a year.
 After graduation Roy spent three years as an investment banking analyst, after which he decided to pursue a different career.
 He enrolled at the University of Texas School of Law, where he met his future wife, Carrah.
 He graduated in 2003 with a Juris Doctor.